 FinnsAway season 2 has started, and we have bunch of travel plans for coming months.
 After five weeks in our home country Finland it feels great to be on the road again!
 But let’s get back to Finland for a moment, to answer the common questions about what was our visit all about, and are we planning to get back to Finland permanently anytime soon?

 When we informed that we are flying to Finland, many people for some reason thought that it was the end of our “trip” that we started last summer.
 Quite the opposite, for us it was just one phase of this new life as nomads, and we called the visit a work&holiday in Finland instead of return.
 It was all the time clear for us, that the FinnsAway journey continues, and actually visiting Finland made us, if possible, even more sure that the FinnsAway journey continues, as this is exactly what we want to do.
 To travel the world and work from the road, be digital nomads.

 Working with Oulu Music Festival

 The main reason to go to Finland in March was work related, but it was also a wonderful chance to see our families and visit friends.
 We had some business meetings related to some web development work that we do for Finnish clients, but the main job was to work two weeks in our previous home town Oulu with the yearly Oulu Music Festival.
 We were part of the small but efficient festival organization, taking care of concert arrangements and logistics.
 We had some previous experience of similar tasks already, so it was quite easy to jump into it.

 As there were dozens of concerts, the festival days with all the arrangements were pretty long and hectic, but it was rewarding and fun as well!
 We also had the honor to meet and share thoughts with a number of world-famous artists and chamber musicians.
 If you happen to be in Finland in March next year, why not to participate this warm-hearted festival!

-Why spring is the best time to visit Finland?
+Why spring is one of the best times to visit Finland?